praj441/Fine_precision_Visual_servoing_deep_learning/README.md

 combine.pt - model trained with lsd+ssd data (200K data samples)

-combine_switch - model trained with lsd+ssd data using impllicit switch technique (200K data samples)
+combine_switch - model trained with lsd+ssd data using implicit switch technique (200K data samples)

 *Other weights can be made available on request basis.